SirIle/sirile.github.io/content/posts/2026-03-20-three-ways-to-make-ai-agents-talk-to-each-other.md

 ## Model 1: Coordinator (hub and spoke)

 The first approach is the most intuitive.
-A coordinator agent sits in the middle and tags other agents who respond in a shared conversation.
-Think of it as a group chat with a moderator.
+A coordinator agent sits in the middle and tags other agents who respond in a shared conversation – basically a group chat with a moderator.

 The coordinator assigns tasks, agents report back, and the conversation thread becomes the shared context.
 It works, and the traceability is excellent – you can read the conversation and understand exactly what happened and why.